 Living in Berlin

-But how does it really feel being a Berliner?
-The authentic restaurants, the cozy little cafés and the never-ending galleries will surely make you feel the true vibe of Berlin.
-Let’s not forget the fact that because of its cheap accommodation (which, unfortunately, is quickly getting more and more expensive), so many artists moved to Berlin, meaning there is a vibrant artistic culture, especially in the former East.
+Berlin has a laid-back, arty vibe, offering authentic restaurants, the cozy little cafés and the never-ending galleries.
+Many artists moved to Berlin, meaning there is a vibrant artistic culture, especially in the former East.

 There’s something out there for all artists, whether your medium is film, music, graffiti or fine art.
 There’s a free graffiti wall that runs along the border of the aforementioned Mauerpark; the smell of spray paint drifts through the air as you wander through the flea market on Sundays.
 The Berlin School of Indie Film Producer, for instance, could be something you got involved with if you were a budding filmmaker.
 Berlin has an exciting music scene of all genres, from punks to techno lovers to classical and jazz.
 The music scene is quite extravagant and it’s perfect for all night owls out there.
 Someone once told me that true Berliners don’t go out before 1 am, because they stay up until the sun comes out.
 And why would they go home?
 There’s plenty of underground techno clubs, small pubs and there’s almost always some live band to listen to.